-Mid Tudor Crises - Edward's reignWatch
+Mid Tudor Crises - Edward's reignWatch this thread

 Can anyone explain why Somerset's over had caused instability to Edward's reign?